What kinds of spiders can you find in Delaware?

-Today, you are going to learn about 21 spiders that live in Delaware.
+Today, you will learn about the most common spiders that live in Delaware.

 Wolf Spider Range Map